 - As you specify the date range in image 1, the detailed Capacity Forecasting chart is rendered ( image 2) where you can view:

 - The flow of the actual throughput during the selected date range (at the interval of 2 days)

 - The predictive flow of throughput in the near future based on the continuing condition of the actual throughput.
-So, each overlapping line in the predictive section depicts the predictability of completing certain number of additional cards at a current velocity.
+So, each overlapping line in the predictive section depicts the predictability of completing a certain number of additional cards at a current velocity.
 So, in image 2, pulling 20 additional cards into the Kanban system have higher chance to be completed than pulling 40 cards or more.

 The same prediction has been plotted in the Frequency Distribution chart shown in image 4.

-- The column chart shows the relation between completion days (X-axis) and number of cards (Y-axis).
-For example, in the above chart, it shows that average completion days for 0-1 card is 21 days, 1-2 cards are 2 days and 2-3 cards are 1 day.
+- The column chart shows the relation between completion days (X-axis) and the number of cards (Y-axis).
+For example, in the above chart, it shows that average completion days for a 0-1 card is 21 days, 1-2 cards are 2 days and 2-3 cards are 1 day.
 So, it is evident that lesser cards have consumed more time (<20 days) and 1-3 cards have consumed lesser than 4 days.

-- The frequency distribution chart shows the relation between number of additional cards and probability percentage of completing those cards.
+- The frequency distribution chart shows the relation between a number of additional cards and probability percentage of completing those cards.

 For example, in image 4, the distribution chart predicts 56% chance of completing additional 4 cards if they are pulled into the system at the current throughput rate rendered in image 2.
-So, according to this chart, pulling lesser cards have higher chance of getting completed as per the schedule.
+So, according to this chart, pulling lesser cards have a higher chance of getting completed as per the schedule.

 Interpreting the Diagram